Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

 model we refer to section 6 of [[!MPEGCMAF]].
-For synchronization of tracks coming from different encoders, sample time accuracy is required. i.e. the same samples need to be mapped to the sameple time on the timescale used for the track.
+For synchronization of tracks coming from different encoders, sample time accuracy is required. i.e. the same samples need to be mapped to the sample time on the timescale used for the track.
 Further, in case multiple redundant ingest sources are used they must present sample accurately synchronized streams.